 NOTE: The effective date for the 2016 NYC Energy Conservation Code was October 3rd, 2016.

 Local Law 97 of 2019, passed by the City Council as part of Mayor Bill de Blasio’s Green New Deal, is an unprecedented commitment to increase the sustainability of buildings, the single-largest source of greenhouse gas (GHG) emissions in New York City.
 The law became effective on November 15, 2019.

-Local Law 97 will further the goal of achieving a 40 percent reduction in aggregate greenhouse gas emissions from covered buildings by calendar year 2030 and an 80 percent reduction in citywide emissions by calendar year 2050.
+Local Law 97 will further the goal of achieving a 40 percent reduction in aggregate greenhouse gas emissions from covered buildings by calendar year 2030 and net zero by 2050.

-If you believe your property is erroneously listed on this Covered Buildings List, contact DOF at email@example.com to dispute any of the following: square footage of the building, number of buildings on a tax lot, ownership, address or mailing information.
+If you believe your property is erroneously listed on the CBL due to the square footage of your building, contact the Department of Finance at email@example.com.
 Please include the following in the email:

 Get additional information on Greenhouse Gas Emission Reporting.

 Please visit our website regularly for updated information.
 For additional information, on the Department of Buildings’ sustainability efforts, visit our Energy Code page.